GoogleCloudPlatform/apigee-samples/threat-protection/docs/cloudshell-tutorial.md

 gcloud auth login
 ```

-Navigate to the `basic-quota` directory in the Cloud shell.
+Navigate to the `threat-protection` directory in the Cloud shell.

 ```sh
 cd threat-protection